Beautiful Lighthouses in Michigan Worth a Visit

 13. Copper Harbor Light – Copper Harbor

-Set in the heart of Copper Harbor, gateway to the Keweenaw Peninsula’s best outdoor recreation and departure point for ferries to Isle Royale, the Copper Harbor Light was constructed in 1861.
+Set in the heart of Copper Harbor, the gateway to the Keweenaw Peninsula’s best outdoor recreation and departure point for ferries to Isle Royale, the Copper Harbor Light was constructed in 1861.
 Tour the honey-colored brick lighthouse and its square tower, and view Copper Harbor and its light from the water on a boat tour that departs from the light.

 14. Eagle Harbor Lighthouse and Museum – Eagle Harbor